The impact of PVC stabilisers in recycling and waste disposal

-This recyclate will then be incorporated into the same or similar long-life products.
-In the case of waste containing mixed plastics or products of a multi-material construction, which cannot be economically separated into pure polymers, such as coated fabrics, other methods including feedstock recycling are also being developed.
-The Vinyloop® process, which is now applied on commercial scale, produces recycled PVC compound from PVC waste contaminated with other polymers and can also handle some composites.
-It is now used on a commercial scale to recycle PVC from cables and roofing membranes.
-Detailed information can be found on its dedicated Web site www.vinyloop.com.
+The recyclate is then be incorporated into the same or similar long-life products.
+In the case of waste containing mixed plastics or products of a multi-material construction thatcannot, due to economic reasons, be be separated into pure polymers, such as coated fabrics, other methods such as feedstock recycling are being developed.
+The Vinyloop® process, which was applied to a commercial scale, produces recycled PVC compound from PVC waste contaminated with other polymers and can also handle some composites.
+Detailed information can be found at www.vinyloop.com.
 Feedstock recycling remains an option for waste which is too complex or too contaminated for mechanical recycling.

-A number of European standards are being written to cover construction products made from PVC, a sector which constitutes more than 60 per cent of the PVC market.
-These now recognise the fact that recyclate, which inevitably will contain a range of stabilisers, will become available for use in these products and are including appropriate test requirements to ensure that performance standards are maintained.
+A number of European standards are being written that cover the properties of PVC construction products made,a sector which constitutes more than two thirds of the PVC market.
+These now recognise the fact that recyclate, which inevitably will contain a range of stabilisers, will become available for use in these products.
+The European standards also include test requirements to ensure the appropriate performance of the final product.

 The PVC industry commissioned a three year research programme conducted by independent institutes in Germany and Sweden on the long-term performance of PVC waste in landfill, covering a wide range of applications and stabiliser systems.
-The results showed that the contribution of PVC products to the inventory of heavy metals in municipal solid waste is low.
-However, PVC products are a major source of organotin compounds but a conservative comparison of the predicted concentration (PEC) with the predicted no effect concentration (PNEC) in leachates shows that PVC products do not constitute a substantial impact on the toxicity of landfill leachate..
+The results showed that the contribution of PVC products to the quantity of heavy metals in municipal solid waste is low.
+Despite the fact that organotin compounds (tin) do originate from PVC, the levels found in landfill leachate (water that exits landfills) do not exceed the Predicted No-Effect Concentration (PNEC).